o3de/o3de.org/content/docs/user-guide/components/reference/ui/canvas-asset-ref.md

 With the **UI Canvas Asset Ref** component, you can associate a UI canvas with an entity.

+## Usage

+In the **Canvas pathname** property field, enter the name of a `.uicanvas` asset in your project, then select the canvas to associate with this component from the dropdown list that automatically populates.
+Alternatively, click the {{< icon browse-edit-select-files.svg >}} button and choose a `.uicanvas` asset from the file browser.

+After you select a UI canvas you can set additional properties to load automatically and choose whether to load it in an enabled or disabled state.

+Use UI Canvas Asset Ref nodes to reference the canvas in Script Canvas.

+If you want to place a UI canvas on a 3D mesh that a user can interact with, use this component in conjunction with the [**UI Canvas on Mesh**](/docs/user-guide/components/reference/ui/canvas-on-mesh) component.
+For more information about, refer to [Placing UI Canvases in the 3D World](/docs/user-guide/interactivity/user-interface/canvases/placing-canvases-3d).

 ## Provider ##

 [LyShine Gem](/docs/user-guide/gems/reference/ui/lyshine)